 For full guidance, visit:

 The OU offers apprenticeships covering a range of skills areas including healthcare, social work, policing, digital, systems thinking, management and leadership.
 Read through the details to check what is right for your career and plan your next move.

 Our Apprenticeship team will guide you through the application process, tell you more about the apprenticeship you are interested in, and make sure it is right for you and your employer.
 There is time to ask questions throughout and obtain the support you need to make the right decision.

 If you have any disabilities ask your employer how they would support your on- and off-the-job training through the ‘Access to Work scheme’.
 The Open University is also committed to support apprentices with disabilities in their learning and provides additional disabilities and learning support.
 To learn more visit our How the OU supports apprentices page.

-During the application process, your employer will receive the agreements from the OU, which should be signed by you and your employer.
-Examples of these agreements are The Apprenticeship Agreement and the Training Plan part one: commitment to learning and Apprenticeship Programme Plan in Scotland..
+During the application process, you will receive agreements from the OU, which should be signed by you and your employer.
+Examples of these agreements are The Apprenticeship Agreement and the Training Plan part one: commitment to learning..

 While discussing options with your employer, you can get started on improving your skills today with our free courses on OpenLearn.
 Take short courses for soft skills (such as assertiveness and self-confidence) and also more formal skills (such as project management or IT applications), with Statements of Participation to evidence your CPD (continuing professional development).